Julien-Verdun/Hangman/README.md

 - the first one is the basic version, with only the game and nothing else.
 It was the goal of the school project.
 - the second one is a more advanced version, with other possibilities (create a player profile and monitor his score).

+You can play the game by running with python either "Hangman_simple_version.py" or "Hangman_complex_version.py".
+If you don't have python installed, you can run the executables included on both folders "Hangman_simple_version" and "Hangman_complex_version".

 ## The simple version

 The rules of the games are pretty simple.